MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-user-hierarchy-objects/retrieve-a-list-of-available-user-hierarchies.md

 This workflow sample demonstrates how to retrieve the list of available user hierarchies in one project within a changeset.

-You want to get all available user hierarchies in the Strategy Tutorial project.
+You want to get all available user hierarchies in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip